Malaysia seizes luxury bags, cash, jewelry in probe of ex-PM

 U.S. investigators say Najib's associates stole and laundered $4.5 billion from the fund, some of which landed in Najib's bank account, and that $23 million was used to buy a pink diamond necklace for his wife.
 Najib, whose coalition was ousted in a stunning election defeat last week, denies any wrongdoing.

-Television stations showed footage of police carting away orange boxes containing handbags as well as luggage of various sizes from the condominium.
+Television networks showed police carting away orange boxes containing handbags and luggage of various sizes from the condominium.
+Each orange box has a label and a picture of the bag.

+The labels on some of the boxes seen by the Associated Press describe the bags as a "navy blue crocodile skin with diamond," a "blue with diamonte" crocodile skin Hermes and a gray crocodile skin Hermes.
+All appeared to be new and were bought abroad, including in Paris and Switzerland in 2013 and 2015.

 Singh said the seizure included Birkin Hermes bags, cash in various currencies, watches and a "big amount" of jewelry.
 Najib's wife, Rosmah Mansor, is known in Malaysia for her love for Birkin bags, which luxury publications say cost from $12,000 to more than $200,000.

-Singh declined to say who the apartments belonged to but that the "search was conducted in relevance to our 1MDB investigations."
+Singh declined to say who the apartments belonged.
+He said the "search was conducted in relevance to our 1MDB investigations."

-He said police also conducted simultaneous raids at several other locations including Najib's family house, his former office as prime minister and an official residence.
-Documents related to 1MDB were seized from the office and police are still trying to crack open a safe in Najib's house, he said.
+Police conducted simultaneous raids at several other locations including Najib's family house, his former office as prime minister and an official residence.
+Documents related to 1MDB were taken from the office and police are still trying to crack open a safe in Najib's house, he said.

-He declined to say if the haul was enough to indict Najib.
-The search for evidence is ongoing, he said.
+He declined to say if the haul would lead to an indictment for Najib.
+The search for evidence continues, he said.

 New Prime Minister Mahathir Mohamad, who led an opposition alliance to victory in May 9 polls that ended the 60-year rule of Najib's coalition, has reopened the probe into 1MDB.